-- Application.
-Make online application at least one year prior to the desired date of entrance and submit two current photographs. - Transcripts.
+- 1) Application.
+Submit application and two current photographs at least one year prior to the desired date of entrance. - 2) Transcripts.
 Transcripts of coursework taken at institutions located both outside and within the United States must be provided approximately six months prior to enrollment at Blue Mountain College.